mvorlander/chimerax-afprediction-toolbars/README.md

 has a prediction-run drop-down and a pair slider.
 The drop-down chooses which folder/run is active, and the slider switches the displayed structure and the displayed PAE matrix together.
-Each run uses one PAE plot tool and updates the plot data when the slider changes, so docked PAE windows are not resized by model changes.
-PAE plots are opened with `Dragging box colors structure` disabled by default, and they remain normal ChimeraX tools that can be docked or floated by the user.
+Each run uses one PAE plot tool and updates the plot data when the slider changes.

 For AF3 all-hit runs, the bundle displays metadata-based confidence scores in the model selector when ranking metadata is available.
 Models with confidence